ROCm/hipfort/docs/tutorials/rocfft-examples.rst

    * - ``rocfft_example_set_stream.cpp``
      - `Running on HIP streams`_
    * - ``rocfft_example_callback.cpp``
-     - Not available: load and store callbacks require device functions, which cannot be written in Fortran.
+     - `Callbacks`_, in part: registering a callback needs the address of a device function, which Fortran cannot take.

 The remaining programs cover material from the rocFFT how-to guides:
 `Normalizing with a scale factor`_, `Inspecting a plan`_ and